By Staff writer

 Doha rose six places in the new entrants’ ranking, with 58 new brands establishing themselves in 2016 compared with 29 in 2015, the report said, adding that the Qatari capital has transformed its retail market in the past few years with the development of many large-scale malls.

-Globally, the report revealed that Hong Kong retained its position as the top target market for new entrants in 2016 with 87 new entrants, followed by London in second place with 65 new entrants.For all the latest retail news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Globally, the report revealed that Hong Kong retained its position as the top target market for new entrants in 2016 with 87 new entrants, followed by London in second place with 65 new entrants.retail news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.